Rhys Dafydd Jones

 Profile

 Rhys is a social geographer interested in migration, multiculturalism, civic participation, and belonging.
-He completed his BA (2006), MA (2007) and PhD (2011) at the University of Wales, Aberystwyth.
-He was appointed to a lectureship in human geography at DGES in 2011.
-Rhys is a senior fellow of the Higher Education Academy.
-He is co-convenor of the WISERD research network Migration Research Wales, and a member of the Centre for Welsh Politics and Society executive.
+He is co-convenor of the WISERD research network Migration Research Wales, and co-director of the Centre for Welsh Politics and Society.

 Research